Asian man shot at Seattle-area spa; Sheriff’s Office says it was takeover-style robbery

 The victim, a patron of the spa and the only customer present, was shot in the leg and cut by glass as he exited the building, according to Sgt.
 Tim Meyer, a spokesman for the Sheriff’s Office.

-“We see zero indication this was race-related,” Meyer said early Friday morning, explaining that the two armed suspects, who remain at large, attempted a “takeover-style robbery” in which they moved the client and spa operator into a back room to have free access to cash and other property in the front room.
+Early Friday morning, Meyer explained that the two armed suspects, who remain at large, attempted a “takeover-style robbery” in which they moved the client and spa operator into a back room to have free access to cash and other property in the front room.

-The style of the robbery is similar to a number of such crimes recently at cannabis shops, he said.
+“We see zero indication this was race-related,” Meyer said, adding that the style of the robbery is similar to a number of such crimes recently at cannabis shops.

 Meyer said deputies were called to South Bay Massage and Spa in the 12400 block of Rainier Avenue South a little after 9 p.m.